Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

+However, such statements, apart from already imposing restrictions on observables and initial conditions, must also utilize long-time averaging (further restriction on observables with finite temporal resolution) and discard transient oscillatory contributions such as recurrences, justified by notions of quantum chaos which are encoded in energy-level statistics and reflected in the spectral form factor~\cite{ETHREview,BGS_new,Haake2018_QChaos}.
+Moreover, the spectral form factor itself is not self-averaging in general~\cite{SFF_not_self_averaging}; rather, one must necessarily resort to ensemble averaging over random Hamiltonians of different systems, energy-window smoothing, or temporal coarse-graining procedures, which may all be interpreted as a restriction of observables, coarse-graining as well as averaging over an ensemble of different systems.
+Finally, the Hamiltonian of a given quantum many body system is always structured and not a random matrix~\cite{ETHREview}; consequently, no objective notion of thermalization valid for any particular, individual system is ever established.

-Notions of quantum typicality---that almost every pure state yields thermal expectations for coarse macroscopic observables---are further used to augment ETH, yet again do not realize an agent-independent notion of thermalization, one valid for all possible observables of a system~\cite{Goldstein2010_qtypicality,Tasaki2016_Qtypicality,Gogolin_2016_ETH,Goldstein_cannon_MC}.
-Further, restricting to certain coarse algebra of observables, imply, again, that normal states on these algebras are mixed~\cite{Landsman2017}, i.e. the admissible density matrices are mixed and non-uniquely decomposable, which describe only ensembles and thus how an individual quantum system in a pure micro-state undergoes an irreversible approach to equilibrium is not described.
-Note, observables such as $\ket{E}\bra{E'}+\ket{E'}\bra{E} \,\in\mathcal{A}$ with large off-diagonals in the energy basis ($\ket{E},\ket{E'}$ are energy eigenstates) are not ETH observables, and they remain coherent and do not equilibrate within standard quantum theory.
+Notions of quantum typicality~\cite{Goldstein2010_qtypicality,Tasaki2016_Qtypicality,ETH_typ_MBL_GGE,Goldstein_cannon_MC}---that almost every pure state yields thermal expectations for coarse macroscopic observables---are further used to augment ETH, yet again do not realize an agent-independent notion of thermalization, one valid without any restriction on the system observables or its initial state.
+Further, restricting to certain coarse algebra of observables, imply, again, that normal states on these algebras are mixed~\cite{Landsman2017}, i.e. the admissible density matrices are mixed and non-uniquely decomposable, which describe only ensembles and thus how an individual quantum system in a pure micro-state undergoes an irreversible approach to equilibrium is not described objectively.
+Note, observables such as $\ket{E}\bra{E'}+\ket{E'}\bra{E} \,\in\mathcal{A}$ with significant off-diagonals in the energy basis ($\ket{E},\ket{E'}$ are energy eigenstates) are not ETH observables, and they remain coherent and do not equilibrate within standard quantum theory.
 It is always possible to construct such ETH-violating observables which are typically argued away as being un-physical or inaccessible (to specific agents).
-Thus again ETH does not constitute an agent-independent notion of equilibration.
-Further, it is well known than ETH is evaded in many systems such as in integrable systems~\cite{ETHREview,Mori_2018_ETH_rev}, systems with quantum scarring~\cite{Moudgalya_2022_QMBS} and many-body localization~\cite{MBL1,ETH_typ_MBL_GGE}.
+Thus, again, ETH does not constitute an agent-independent notion of equilibration.
+Further, it is well known than ETH is evaded in many systems such as in integrable systems~\cite{ETHREview,Mori_2018_ETH_rev}, systems with quantum scarring and Hilbert space fragmentation~\cite{Fragmentation_hilbert_space,Moudgalya_2022_QMBS} as well as many-body localization~\cite{MBL1,ETH_typ_MBL_GGE}.